-- Annual income and assets of parents are sufficient to meet educational costs. - Annual income and assets of student and/or spouse are sufficient to meet educational costs. - Student is not making satisfactory academic progress toward a degree. - Student owes a refund or repayment on previous aid and/or is in default on student loan payments. - Student is taking less than a half-time load. - Student is not a citizen or permanent resident of the United States (required for federal programs). - Other resources listed by the student should be adequate to meet educational costs. - Student has failed to provide sufficient information in order for an award to be made or has failed to provide requested documentation on reported information. - Student is enrolled in a semester beyond his/her tenth semester.
+- Annual income and assets of student and/or spouse are sufficient to meet educational costs. - Student is not making satisfactory academic progress toward a degree. - Student owes a refund or repayment on previous aid and/or is in default on student loan payments. - Student is taking less than a half-time load. - Student is not a citizen or permanent resident of the United States (required for federal programs). - Other resources listed by the student should be adequate to meet educational costs. - Student has failed to provide sufficient information in order for an award to be made or has failed to provide requested documentation on reported information. - Student is enrolled in a semester beyond 150% of program length.